guillermoamaral/Webside/docs/api/code/packages/README.md

 # Packages

-While not every Smalltalk name them _packages_, they all manages some sort of code bundles, essentially a named bunch of classes and methods, sometimes global definitions, an additional description, etc.\
+While not every Smalltalk call them _packages_, they all manage some sort of code bundles, essentially a named bunch of classes and methods, sometimes global definitions, an additional description, etc.\
-There are some aspects however, that are specific of a given Smalltalk.
-For instance, there are _tags_ in Pharo, an optional _packageVersion_ in Dolphin, or even _children_ in Bee, forming a hierarchy projects (they are called that way).
+There are some aspects however, that are specific to a given Smalltalk.
+For instance, there are _tags_ in Pharo (class categories), an optional _packageVersion_ in Dolphin, or even _children_ in Bee, forming a *project hierarchy*.

 For the sake of generality, Webside expects this package structure: